SoumyaMalgonde/OS-System-Programming/README.md

-# System-Programming-SL-II-
+# OS-System-Programming-SL-II

-This repository contains programs for system programming.
+This repository contains programs for LINUX system programming like process synchronization, IPC etc.